cms-opendata-workshop/workshop2024-lesson-physics-objects/episodes/02-electrons.md

 Electron identification can also be evaluated without MVAs, using a set of ["cut-based" identification criteria](https://github.com/cms-sw/cmssw/blob/CMSSW_10_6_X/RecoEgamma/ElectronIdentification/python/Identification/cutBasedElectronID_Fall17_94X_V2_cff.py):

+Table: electron cut-based ID

 | Object property | Type | Description |
 | --------------- | ---- | ----------- |
 | Electron_cutBased | Int_t | cut-based ID Fall17 V2 (0:fail, 1:veto, 2:loose, 3:medium, 4:tight) |
 | Electron_cutBased_HEEP | Bool_t | cut-based HEEP ID |

 Four standard working points are provided
 * Veto (average efficiency ~95%).
 Use this working point for third lepton veto or counting.
 * Loose (average efficiency ~90%).
 Use this working point when backgrounds are rather low.
 * Medium (average efficiency ~80%).
 This is a good starting point for generic measurements involving W or Z bosons.
 * Tight (average efficiency ~70%).
 Use this working point for measurements where backgrounds are a serious problem.

 All of the cut-based working points include particle-flow isolation requirements.
 The `HEEP` identifier is specifically intended to improve efficiency for high-energy electrons with more than 100-200 GeV of transverse momentum.